sameer266/sameer266/README.md

 - **Developed responsive, cross-device compatible websites** to enhance user experience and accessibility.
 - **Implemented WebSocket-based real-time communication features**, improving user interactivity and engagement.
 - **Leveraged React.js and Tailwind CSS** for seamless front-end development and modern UI design frameworks.
-- **Designed and secured back-end solutions using Django**, incorporating JWT and OAuth for secure authentication and authorization.
+- **Designed and secured back-end solutions using Django and Node.js**, incorporating JWT and OAuth for secure authentication and authorization.
 - **Optimized PostgreSQL and MySQL databases**, ensuring robust data integrity, performance, and scalability.

 ---